If you are serious about woodworking, you’ve come to the right place.

 We are a non-profit organization where our primary mission is woodworking education.
 It’s wonderful how the internet has so many how-to videos, but since actual woodworking is not a digital experience, we invite you to join the Guild so that you can talk, see and touch wood with experts and with everyone else who wants to learn.

-What you get—Members can participate in one or many of our working groups (see below) that collectively host 50+ how-to meet-ups a year that include lectures, demonstrations and symposia.
-Plus you get a 10% discount (or more) from our sponsors for buying wood, tools and more—that’s a savings that will easily cover your membership fee.
+What you get—Members can participate in one or many of our working groups (see below) that collectively host 65+ how-to meet-ups a year that include lectures, demonstrations and symposia.
+Plus you get a 10% discount (or more) from our sponsors for buying wood, tools or services—that’s a savings that will easily cover your membership fee.

 The Journal—The Journal continues the tradition of giving members and others an opportunity to share their special skills and talents with the full membership by writing magazine articles.
 The Journal includes feature articles aimed at all skill levels.

 TouchUps Weekly—TouchUps is the Guild's weekly email newsletter.
 Get news from Guild of New Hampshire Woodworkers in your inbox.
 We do not sell or distribute our mailing list.
 Your contact information stays with us.
 You may unsubscribe at any time.